Erics1337/Tiny-Feet-Community/README.md

 ### htaccess file

-Modify the .htaccess file inside the public folder to match the name of your installation folderf
+Modify the .htaccess file inside the public folder to match the name of your installation folder

 ### Install the Database